grizzie17/Mower/README.md

 We do NOT want to use any form of buried wires to identify the valid cutting area for a yard.

-The customer should be able to turn on the `base-station` and then use a smartphone app.
+The customer should be able to turn on the `yard-anchor` and then use a smartphone app.
 Walk to the key points of the yard boundary, and simply press a button on the phone.

 The same technique should be valid to identify areas of the yard where the lawnmower is not allowed.
 A map of the yard should be available on the smartphone app to tweak the coordinates.